 So, hop in the car and head over to historic West Michigan for loads of fun activities and great scenery!
 Before you go, request our free Vacation Guide for local tips and trip ideas in every region of the state!

-5 of the Most Interesting Historical Sites in West Michigan
+5 of the Most Interesting Historical Attractions in West Michigan

 Gilmore Car Museum